FAQ for Processing VA Military and Veterans Benefits

 Yes.
 The VA will pay for online courses; however, Chapter 33 (Post 9/11) students will only receive half of the BAH if taking all online classes.

-VA does not pay for a class that is not specifically required for your major, taking remedial class online, or if you are repeating a class you have previously passed with a “D” or better.
+VA does not pay for a class that is not specifically required for your major, or if you are repeating a class you have previously passed with a “D” or better.

-The VA considers full time as 12 semester hours per term (same start and end date) for the fall and spring and 7 semester hours for the summer term (same start and end date).
+The VA considers full time as 12 semester hours per term (same start and end date) not a semester for the fall and spring and 7 semester hours for the summer term (same start and end date).